Masterpiece (A Love Story) (A Memoir About Sexual Abuse) will be published beginning in ebook form on 2 April, 2020.

 1. Ephesians 2:10, 2.
 Revelation 19:10 , 3.
 Revelation 4:11

 (Scripture from the Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation, Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.)

-You can sign up for publication updates in the upper right of this page.
+You can sign up for publication updates elsewhere on this page.